tweag/nickel/doc/manual/contracts.md

-However, if you hit this limitation, you can always decide to build a custom contract that will be able to discriminate between more values immediately, at the cost of evaluating more data immediately.
+However, if you hit this limitation, you can always decide to build a custom contract that will be able to discriminate between more values immediately, at the cost of evaluating more data.

 For example, consider an encoding of an enum as a record with a tag and a value: accepted values are records of the shape `{tag, value}` where the value is a